alokhegde2/foodize/README.md

-# MovieDB Project
+# Foodize Project

-DBMS mini project
+The food ordering appliction for ordering food in restorents.